awslabs/containers-cost-allocation-dashboard/README.md

 Using specific objects for each principal will result in a longer bucket policy that will eventually exceed the bucket policy size limit.<br />
 The identity policy (the parent IAM role) that is created as part of this solution for each cluster, specifies only the specific prefix and objects.<br >
 Considering this, the access to the S3 bucket is more specific than what's specified in the "Resources" part of this bucket policy.

+#### Setting Server-Side Encryption

+It's highly recommended that server-side encryption is set on your S3 Bucket.
+See [this documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-encryption.html) for more information.
+Please note that starting January 5th, 2023, Amazon S3 encrypts new objets by default.
+See [this announcement](https://aws.amazon.com/blogs/aws/amazon-s3-encrypts-new-objects-by-default/) for more information.

 ### Configure Athena Query Results Location